 Lastly, it means less is more.
 Keep your talk to bite-sized chunks that are impactful and easily remembered.
 Try not to kill people with PowerPoint, please.

 Want to become an even better leader than you already are?
-Sharpen your presenting skills by downloading our Stand Out From The Crowd: Present Without PowerPoint in 7 Easy Steps
+Sharpen your skills with the power of online learning.
+Join our online communication skills course today.

 The Colin James Method® Facilitators train corporate executives to improve their leadership skills with a proven methodology.
 Our highly trained Facilitators and Coaches are recognised for their experience in their fields and have worked with many individuals and organisations around the world to master the art of communication.